tumble1999/savaslabs.github.io/_posts/2016-08-02-internship-thoughts.md

 Likewise, I think this presented a teaching challenge for Savas as well.
 Before I started, Chris created a list of what I was expected to cover in the course of this internship.
 Frankly, the topics assumed a lot of foundational knowledge that I didn’t have yet.
 I'd start tackling a task only to realize that I was missing a critical package manager or had skipped a step I didn't even know was needed.
 In those moments I found myself wishing there was a more structured curriculum.

 As I started to get the basics down, my learning became more focused as I began to get involved with client projects.
 I found task-based learning more satisfying because I was contributing to projects and the team.
-And while no project is without busywork, the team wasn’t just trying to offload mindless drudgery to the newest pair of hands -- I could tell my teammates were thinking about the value of each assignment and how that would help me build upon the previous lessons I’d just learned.
+While no project is without busywork, the team wasn’t just trying to offload mindless drudgery to the newest pair of hands -- I could tell my teammates were thinking about the value of each assignment and how that would help me build upon the previous lessons I’d just learned.

 ## Mentoring & Community
 My mentor, [Lisa](http://savaslabs.com/team/lisa-ridley/), was instrumental in the success of my internship.
 Given how much there was (and still is!) to learn, having an experienced person actively direct my focus was invaluable.

 When I became a bit adrift after the first month, Lisa guided me towards site building and eventually even created a [simulated D7 client project](https://github.com/savaslabs/autism-case-study) for me to work on.
-And mindful of the changing Web Development landscape, Lisa counseled me to emphasize D7/D8 learning instead of spending time on D6 projects.
+And mindful of the changing Web Development landscape, Lisa counseled me to emphasize Drupal 7/Drupal 8 learning instead of spending time on Drupal 6 projects.
 We started meeting twice a week (sometimes more!) to discuss my progress or deep dive into topics like the history of version control.
 All this took a significant amount of Lisa’s time (thank you Lisa!), and is proof of the Savas team’s dedication to each other’s growth as developers.

 More generally, this generosity is something I’ve noticed throughout the Web and Drupal communities.
 In the few months since I’ve started, I sense that my colleagues don’t just look towards their day-to-day responsibilities at Savas, but also beyond, at what they can contribute to Development at large.
 This isn’t exclusive to our company either.
-The number of [how-to articles](http://www.metaltoad.com/blog/how-write-drupal-update-scripts), [Stack Exchange conversations](http://stackoverflow.com/questions/1064361/unable-to-show-a-git-tree-in-terminal), and Open Source [Public Repos](https://github.com/fish-shell/fish-shell) available is inspiring!
+The number of [how-to articles](http://www.metaltoad.com/blog/how-write-drupal-update-scripts), [Stack Exchange conversations](http://stackoverflow.com/questions/1064361/unable-to-show-a-git-tree-in-terminal), and Open Source [public repos](https://github.com/fish-shell/fish-shell) available is inspiring!

 ## Last Thoughts